PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

   <strong>Figure 7.
 The GSEA Pre-ranked tab.</strong> Select 'Tools' in the menu dropdown, then 'GseaPreranked' to bring up the 'Run Gsea on a Pre-Ranked gene list' tab.
 </div>

-- Required fields
-  - Gene sets database: Click the ellipsis and wait a few moments for a dialog to pop up.
-Navigate to 'Gene matrix (local gmx/gmt)' (click arrow along top).
-Select `Human_GOBP_AllPathways_no_GO_iea_February_01_2017_symbol.gmt`
-  - Collapse dataset to gene symbols: False
-- Basic fields
-  - Analysis name: Choose a name for this run
-  - Save results in this folder: Choose one that suits you

 #### 3. Run GSEA